Gerrymandering in the United States: 2000–2010

 The potential to gerrymander a district map has been aided by advances in computing power and capabilities.
 Using geographic information system and census data as input, mapmakers can use computers to process through numerous potential map configurations to achieve desired results, including partisan gerrymandering.
 Computers can assess voter preferences and use that to "pack" or "crack" votes into districts.
 Packing votes refers to concentrating voters in one voting district by redrawing congressional boundaries so that those in opposition of the party in charge of redistricting are placed into one larger district, therefore reducing the party's congressional representation.

 Cracking refers to diluting the voting power of opposition voters across many districts by redrawing congressional boundaries so that voting minority populations in each district are reduced, therefore lowering the chance of a district-oriented congressional takeover.
 Both techniques lead to what the Times describes as "wasted votes", which are votes that do not supply a party with any victory.
 These can either be a surplus of votes in one district for one party that are above the threshold needed to win, or any vote that has resulted in a loss.

-A study done by the University of Delaware mentions situations in which an incumbent that is required to live in the district they represent can be "hijacked" or "kidnapped" into a neighboring district due to the redrawing of congressional boundaries, subsequently placing them in districts that are more difficult for them to win in.
+A 2017 University of Delaware study mentions situations in which an incumbent that is required to live in the district they represent can be "hijacked" or "kidnapped" into a neighboring district due to the redrawing of congressional boundaries, placing them in districts that are more difficult for them to win in.
 Partisan gerrymandering oftentimes leads to benefits for a particular political party, or, in some cases, a race.
 In Pennsylvania, the Republican-dominated state legislature used gerrymandering to help defeat Democratic representative Frank Mascara.
 Mascara was elected to Congress in 1994.
 In 2002, the Republican Party altered the boundaries of his original district so much that he was pitted against fellow Democratic candidate John Murtha in the election.
 The shape of Mascara's newly drawn district formed a finger that stopped at his street, encompassing his house, but not the spot where he parked his car.
 Murtha won the election in the newly formed district.